-- Pharmacy Practice residents are required to staff every third weekend in the Pharmacy.
+- PGY1 residents are required to staff every third weekend in the pharmacy.
 Residents will also staff during the following holidays: Labor Day, Thanksgiving, the day after Thanksgiving and Memorial Day.

 - Residents are scheduled to participate in the Department of Pharmacy Administrative Staff Meeting on a monthly basis.
 This experience serves to support the development of an understanding of global issues, while supporting the activities of the group.